Investing Taxes in Canada

 Key limitation: foreign WHT is a real drag — hold US-listed ETFs in your RRSP instead.

-RRSP: the tax-deferred account with US treaty advantage
+RRSP: the tax-deferred account with the US treaty advantage

 The Registered Retirement Savings Plan gives you an upfront tax deduction on contributions and defers all growth until withdrawal.
 It also carries a treaty benefit no other Canadian account provides: US withholding tax on dividends is eliminated inside an RRSP.